RachelBunder/RachelBunder.github.io/_posts/2018-01-10-Cleaning OSM.md

 streets["name"] = streets["name"].apply(lambda x: x.lower())
 ```

-This is what the data we get from metro extracts looks likes:
+This is what the data we get from Metro Extracts looks like:

 ```python